hakonhall/hybridmodules/README.md

 There's a separate section below that deals with OSGi bundle JARs.

-For a normal JAR you can use a tool `sh/make-modular-jar.sh` that compiles a `module-info.java`and updates the JAR to contain it, making it a modular JAR.
+For a normal JAR you can use a tool `make-modular-jar.sh` that compiles a `module-info.java`and updates the JAR to contain it, making it a modular JAR.
 Example:

 ```
-sh/make-modular-jar.sh -u -f commons-lang-2.5.jar --module-info src --module-version 2.5
+make-modular-jar.sh -u -f commons-lang-2.5.jar --module-info src --module-version 2.5
 ```

 TODO: The above will probably not set the compiled version for the dependencies?
 Perhaps if they're included with -p?